-Figure 6 on page 111 shows a high-level overview of how the Xenos transform fits into an OnDemand system for creating, indexing, viewing, and printing documents.
-The figure shows the resources and the print data, which can be provided by various products, that can flow into the ARSLOAD program for processing.
+Figure 7 on page 149 shows a high-level overview of how the Xenos transforms fit into an OnDemand system for creating, indexing, viewing, and printing documents.
+The figure shows the resources and the AFP, Metacode, or PCL print data, which can be provided by various products, that can flow into the ARSLOAD program for processing.
 If the Indexer that is specified in OnDemand is Xenos, then the ARSLOAD program calls the Xenos transform with parameter and script files that you create.
 The files that the Xenos transform produces can then be processed by the ARSLOAD program for archiving and the client programs for viewing and printing.
-If you plan to use the OnDemand Web Enablement Kit (WEK) feature, then you can retrieve and transform documents that are stored in OnDemand into files that can be viewed by the applets and plug-ins for the Web browsers that are used in your organization.
+If you plan to use ODWEK, then you can transform AFP and Metacode documents that are stored in the system before sending them to the Web browser.
 For example, you could use the Xenos transform with the ARSLOAD program to process and load Metacode print files.
-Then, you could use the WEK to retrieve a Metacode document from the system, call the Xenos transform to convert the Metacode document into a PDF file, and send the PDF file to the browser.
+Then, you could use ODWEK to retrieve a Metacode document from the system, call the Xenos transform to convert the Metacode document into a PDF file (by using other parameter and script files that you create), and send the PDF file to the browser.

-Figure 6.
+Figure 7.
 How the Xenos Transform fits into the OnDemand Environment

-Chapter 28.
-Xenos transform
+Chapter 35.
+Xenos transforms

-You can use the Xenos transform to perform these functions:
+You can use the Xenos transforms to perform these functions:

-- · Convert data streams - · Index documents
+- Convert data streams

+- · Index documents

+- Collect resources